How To Export From Vietnam To Australia // Regulations, Taxes, And Tariffs When Importing To Australia

 To avoid dyes running and other types of damage (e.g., wash separately).

-Textile products, such as apparel, textiles, furniture, suede skins, leathers, and furs, must have appropriate care labeling instructions in English, according to the necessary standard.
+Textile products, including apparel, textiles, furniture, suede, leathers, and furs, must have appropriate care labeling instructions in English, as per the relevant standard.

 The obligatory standard for clothes and textile care labeling applies to: